 Dreadnought South West

 2015 -present.
-I am an associate artist with Dreadnought South West, we are touring The Cause which is part of their Rebellious Sounds project.
+I am an associate artist with Dreadnought South West, throughout 2018 we toured The Cause which was part of their Rebellious Sounds project.
 An imagined meeting between the two extraordinary women’s suffrage leaders Millicent Fawcett and Emmeline Pankhurst.
 Asking what happens when two such forces meet?
 Read my blog about the 2015 development work here.
 For a review from Remote Goat click here.
-There is a Tour Schedule here

 Currently dramaturg for a new piece Let Me Look At You for Starving Artists, presented at the Pleasance Bunker 2 Edinburgh Festival 2017.
 Let Me Look At You is going out on an Arts Council Funded Tour in Autumn 2018 and Spring 2019